TelQuel

 TelQuel (As it is; slogan: Morocco as it is) is a French-language weekly news magazine published in Morocco.
 Founded in 2001, it covers political, economic, social, and cultural affairs.

 TelQuel is generally regarded as one of the country's more independent media outlets, known for its critical reporting.
 The magazine is also recognized for its secular perspective, opposition to Islamist ideologies, and support for religious and individual freedoms.

 The magazine is owned by the Hariry family, and its headquarters are based in Casablanca.

 History

 TelQuel was founded in 2001 by Ahmed Benchemsi.
 It provides news-related articles.

 The magazine has been repeatedly subjected to harassment and pressures from the Moroccan government.
-Both Benchemsi and Boukhari were convicted in 2005 on charges of defamation, in what the RSF described as a political trial.
+Both Benchemsi and Boukhari were convicted in 2005 on charges of defamation, in what Reporters Without Borders described as a political trial.